Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow4_graphql.md

 [BookCrud_Legacy.js](https://github.com/Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/tree/master/graphql-frontend/src/BookCrud_Lagacy.js)

 Above it can be seen that we provide the `Query` component with a function.
-This function is responsible for rendering the results of the query.
+This function is responsible for rendering the result of the `Query`.
 This approach can cause problems, especially when the query is dependent on the state of the component.

 Here is an example using `client.query` instead, from [BookCrud.js](https://github.com/Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/tree/master/graphql-frontend/src/BookCrud.js).